 In July 2009, KCPD's Gang Squad and the Federal Bureau of Investigation (FBI) began investigating the cocaine trafficking activities of Hampton.
 In October 2009, U.S. Immigration and Customs Enforcement (ICE) and the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF) joined the investigation.
-Hampton sold ounce quantities of cocaine base to a confidential informant on October 27, November 11, and December 3 of 2009.
+Hampton sold ounce quantities of cocaine base to a confidential informant on four occasion in 2010.
 Through the interception of court-authorized wire and electronic communications of target telephones used by Hampton, investigators learned that Hampton purchased kilogram quantities of cocaine from Ricardo Nevarez, who was supplied by Alfonso Velo.
-This cocaine was then distributed to Hampton's associates, including the defendant, as cocaine or cocaine base.
-Hampton and his associates would distribute cocaine base from various houses located in Kansas City neighborhoods.
-The location sites for distribution were changed frequently in order to defeat law enforcement attempts at surveillance and search warrants.
+The cocaine was then distributed by Hampton and his associates from various houses located in Kansas City neighborhoods.